getindiekit/indiekit/docs/app.md

 ## publication

-Gets a publication’s configuration file and combines its values with defaults set by the application.
+Gets a publication’s configuration file and combines it with defaults values set by the application.

 Returns **[Promise][3]** Configuration object